Ceramics became my focus in college in the 1960’s, graduating with an

 My sole marketing is through local weekend

 markets, as I do not have a showroom at the ranch.
-My primary outlet is
+My primary

 I do not usually sell “on-line” as pieces are meant to be seen and handled in person.
 Each